Posted by StringOvation Team on Dec 20, 2019

 Chances are you've already played pieces from Monday and McAllister's ever-popular Strings Extraordinaire!
 This holiday-themed version contains some of the songs you already know — along with many others you don't.
 Best of all, it includes multiple pieces from other countries and cultures.

 Because it's so good, we're recommending you bass players get a copy of the Holidays Extraordinaire! for bass.
 Bass players spend so much time providing a rhythmic, harmonic foundation for the majority of your strings life, this is a chance for you and your bass to show what solo stars you can be.

-We appreciate that each part is active and dynamic, preventing you from the boredom of playing slow, low harmonies (are you with us cellos?)
+We love that each part is active and dynamic, preventing you from the boredom of playing slow, low harmonies (are you with us cellos?).